 2. Visual Timers

-3. Place Setting Visual
+3. Place Setting Guide

 4. Mealtime Behavior Expectations

-I often repeat myself during mealtimes, saying things like “Sit on your bottom!” and “Lean over your plate.”
-Rather than engaging in conversation, I often feel like I’m nagging.
 So, I put up pictures by our kitchen table that show my kiddos what behavior is expected at mealtime.
 If I need to, I point to one of the pictures to remind my child how we behave at meals.
-For my youngest, I often utilize this book, another form of visual, to show mealtime expectations.
+For my youngest, I often use this book, another visual, to show mealtime expectations.

 5. Steps to Wash Hands

-6. Monthly Calendars
+6. Monthly Calendar Visuals

-A monthly calendar posted in the playroom or on your child’s bedroom wall can help them visualize many things, like how many days until their birthday, how many days until grandma and grandpa visit, etc. Marking the day of the big “event” and allowing your child to cross off each day as it passes allows your child to process the concept of time, especially when anticipating something exciting.
+A monthly calendar posted in the playroom or on your child’s bedroom wall can help them visualize things like how many days until their birthday and how many days until grandma and grandpa visit.

 7. Height Charts

-Many of us do this with our kids, but we don’t even process that it is an incredibly useful visual.
-For example, every six months, we mark on my daughter’s bedroom wall how tall she is and the date the measurement is taken.
 This serves as a memento for parents of their growing child, allows your child to see how much they are growing, and opens a discussion of concepts of numbers and measurement.
 You can buy height charts or mark them on the wall in pencil as I do.

 8. Chore Charts